ASaragga/FinCalc/README.md

 Financial calculus is not typically a core requirement for solicitors, as their primary focus is on legal matters such as drafting contracts, providing legal advice, and representing clients in court.

-However, certain areas of legal practice do require a good understanding of financial concepts, models and calculus and can give solicitors a competitive edge, particularly in those areas involving financial transactions, contracts, and disputes.
+However, certain areas of legal practice do require a good understanding of financial concepts, models, and calculations, which can give solicitors a significant competitive edge, especially in matters involving financial transactions, contracts, and disputes.

-Particularly so, in the case of
+This is particularly true in cases of international trade and foreign direct investment, where multiple jurisdictions are involved.

 # Topics Where Law Meets Finance 🥂